Realization of tropical curves in abelian surfaces

-For $i=1,\dots,n$, let $\Gamma_i\subset\Gamma$ be the closed subgraph given by the union of the vertices $v_{i},\dots,v_n$ and all the edges between them.
-If $v_i$ is a 3-valent vertex, let $g_{v_i}\colon T\to N_\bbR$ be the parametrized tropical curve in $N_\bbR$ such that the finite vertex of $T$ maps to $0\in N_\bbR$, and the weight vectors associated with the three infinite edges of $T$ are equal to those associated with the three edges of $\Gamma$ connected to $v_i$.
-The case when $v_i$ is 2-valent is easy and we omit it.
+be the closed subgraph consisting of the vertices $v_{i},\dots,v_n$, and all the edges between them.
+Let $T$ be the metric graph consisting of one finite 3-valent vertex, three infinite vertices and three edges connecting the infinite vertices to the finite vertex.
+If $v_i$ is a 3-valent vertex of $\Gamma$, define

+as the parametrized tropical curve in $N_\bbR$ such that the finite vertex of $T$ maps to $0\in N_\bbR$, and the weight vectors associated with the three infinite edges of $T$ are equal to those associated with the three edges of $\Gamma$ connected to $v_i$.
+The case when $v_i$ is 2-valent is straightforward and will be omitted.